orlicekm/CsharpCourse/Lectures/Lecture04/PITCHME.md

 +++

+## Microsoft SQL LocalDB
+* Feature of *SQL Server Express*
+* Targeted to developers
+* Minimal set of files necessary to start the SQL Server Database Engine
+* Initiate a connection using a special *connection string*
+* When connecting, the necessary SQL Server infrastructure is automatically created and started
+* Enabling the application to use the database without complex configuration tasks

++++
+## Object-relational mapping

+---
+## Entity Framework
+* Object-relational mapping framework
+* By Microsoft
+* To automate all database related activities for your application

++++
 4. Propojení aplikace s databází pro zajištění persistence pomocí ORM rozšíření Entity Framework s návrhovými vzory UnitOfWork a Repository.